no-go/tracksAndDistances/README.md

 ![run Cygwin-Terminal in a X-server display context](screenshot0.jpg)

-A easy way to change directory (cd) on windows and Linux xwindow terminals
+An easy way to change directory (cd) on Windows and Linux xwindow terminals
 is: type `cd` (cd and a aditional space!) and drag and drop the folder-icon of the filemanager/explorer to the terminal.
 Do it, now, to change to the directory, where my foxtrotgps files are stored.